naderhammoud1495/Seetree/README.md

 ## RUN using Flask

-Open the Command Prompt and enter "SeeTree" folder.
+Open the Command Prompt and enter "Seetree" folder.
 To start the server, run the following:
 ```bash
 py -m pip install -r requirements.txt